-"§ 138A-1.
+Short Title: Executive Branch Ethics Act - 1.
+(Public) Sponsors: Referred to: May 10, 2006 A BILL TO BE ENTITLED AN ACT TO ESTABLISH THE EXECUTIVE BRANCH ETHICS ACT, TO CREATE THE STATE ETHICS COMMISSION, TO ESTABLISH ETHICAL STANDARDS FOR CERTAIN STATE PUBLIC OFFICERS, STATE EMPLOYEES, AND APPOINTEES TO NONADVISORY STATE BOARDS AND COMMISSIONS, TO REQUIRE PUBLIC DISCLOSURE OF ECONOMIC INTERESTS, AND TO MAKE CONFORMING CHANGES, AS RECOMMENDED BY THE HOUSE SELECT COMMITTEE ON ETHICS AND GOVERNMENTAL REFORM.
+The General Assembly of North Carolina enacts: SECTION 1.
+The General Statutes are amended by adding a new Chapter to read: "Chapter 138A.
+"Executive Branch Ethics Act.
+"Article 1.
+"General Provisions. "§ 138A-1.
 Title.

-This Chapter shall be known and may be cited as the 'Executive Branch Ethics Act.'
+This Chapter shall be known and may be cited as the 'Executive Branch Ethics Act.' "§ 138A-2.

-"§ 138A-2.
 Purpose.
 The people of North Carolina entrust public power to elected and appointed officials for the purpose of furthering the public, not private or personal, interest.
 To maintain the public trust it is essential that government function honestly and fairly, free from all forms of impropriety, threats, favoritism, and undue influence.
 Elected and appointed officials must maintain and exercise the highest standards of duty to the public in carrying out the responsibilities and functions of their positions.
-Acceptance of authority granted by the people to elected and appointed officials imposes a commitment of fidelity to the public interest, and this power cannot be used to advance narrow interests 1 2 for oneself, other persons, or groups.
-Self-interest, partiality, and prejudice have no 3 place in decision-making for the public.
-Public officials must exercise their duties 4 responsibly with skillful judgment and energetic dedication.
-Public officials must 5 exercise discretion with sensitive information pertaining to public and private persons 6 and activities.
-To maintain the integrity of North Carolina's State government, those 7 citizens entrusted with authority must exercise it for the good of the public and treat 8 every citizen with courtesy, attentiveness, and respect.
-Because many public officials 9 serve on a part-time basis, it is inevitable that conflicts of interest and appearances of 10 conflict will occur.
-Often these conflicts are unintentional and slight, but at every turn those public officials who represent the people of this State must be certain that it is the 11 12 interests of the people, and not their own, that are being served.
-Officials should be prepared to remove themselves immediately from decisions, votes, or processes where 13 14 even the appearance of a conflict of interest exists.
-The State is committed to the 15 responsible exercise of authority by persons of honor and goodwill in government, by adopting a stronger procedure to prevent the occurrence of conflicts of interest in 16 17 government and to resolve conflicts when they do occur.
+Acceptance of authority granted by the people to elected and appointed officials imposes a commitment of fidelity to the public interest, and this power cannot be used to advance narrow interests for oneself, other persons, or groups.
+Self-interest, partiality, and prejudice have no place in decision-making for the public.
+Public officials must exercise their duties responsibly with skillful judgment and energetic dedication.
+Public officials must exercise discretion with sensitive information pertaining to public and private persons 1 2 and activities.
+To maintain the integrity of North Carolina's State government, those 3 citizens entrusted with authority must exercise it for the good of the public and treat 4 every citizen with courtesy, attentiveness, and respect.
+Because many public officials 5 serve on a part-time basis, it is inevitable that conflicts of interest and appearances of 6 conflict will occur.
+Often these conflicts are unintentional and slight, but at every turn 7 those public officials who represent the people of this State must be certain that it is the 8 interests of the people, and not their own, that are being served.
+Officials should be 9 prepared to remove themselves immediately from decisions, votes, or processes where 10 even the appearance of a conflict of interest exists.
+The State is committed to the responsible exercise of authority by persons of honor and goodwill in government, by 11 12 adopting a stronger procedure to prevent the occurrence of conflicts of interest in government and to resolve conflicts when they do occur.
+13